ArunimaChakraborty2004/Mentor-Mentee-connect/README.md

 Set your environment variables in the Vercel dashboard.
 ### 🌐 Live Deployment
-Access the live application here: 🔗 mentormenteeconnect.vercel.app 🔐 Features
+Access the live application here: 🔗 https://mentormenteeconnect.vercel.app/ 🔐 Features
 🔑 Role-based login and dashboard access